 - At least 52 individual supervision hours with their Local Clinical Supervisor.
 Individual weekly supervision should be with the student and the Local Clinical Supervisor and may include another trainee.
 Local group supervision counts as group (not individual) supervision (includes at least three trainees).
 Local supervision only counts when it occurs with the Local Clinical Supervisor.
-Telehealth/tele-supervision count toward the required supervision hours but at least 12 of these local supervision hours must be in-person.
-Students MUST receive 1-2 hours of individual local supervision each week. - At least 50 observable data (video or audio) university group supervision hours must be obtained to meet graduation requirements. - Students are strongly encouraged to share their video or audio recordings during local supervision as well as feedback from local supervisors is very valuable. - Per COAMFTE, ONLY observable data hours shared in university group supervision with program faculty count toward graduation requirements. - Students are strongly recommended to share observable data with their local supervisor weekly so the local supervisor can continue reviewing data and providing feedback in local supervision.
+Telephone or other electronic means of supervision count toward the required hours but at least 12 of these local supervision hours must be in-person. - At least 50 observable data (live, video, audio) supervision hours (supervision that involves their Local Clinical Supervisor's live observation of their session with a client, or the student sharing their video or audio recording during supervision of their session with a client). - If a student shares any amount of observable data during supervision with their Local Clinical Supervisor, the entire hour counts as observable data supervision. - Students are strongly recommended to share observable data with their local supervisor weekly so the local supervisor can continue reviewing data and providing feedback in local supervision.
 If a student shares observable data during University group supervision, all students in that group are able to count that hour as observable data.
 When no data has been shared, then students submit that class time as Group Case Report.
 Students will need to complete a minimum of 50 observable data hours in their University group supervision approved in Tevera by their NU clinical faculty.
 Questions about "what counts" should be directed to the NU clinical faculty and additional resources can be found in the MFT Clinical Support Module in the learning platform. - Role plays do NOT count toward the required observable data supervision hours. - Students may count an hour of co-therapy with their NU approved Local Clinical Supervisor as both an hour of therapy and an hour of live supervision.
 However, an additional hour of individual supervision (separate from the co-therapy) must occur during the same week. - Co-therapy requires planning and debrief.
 If there is no pre-planning or follow-up, it isn't effective co-therapy or supervision. - Students cannot count co-therapy as observable data supervision if they are doing co-therapy with another therapist or even with their site supervisor who is not a designated supervisor of record (Local Clinical Supervisor).